esovetkin/ledger-plots/README.md

 passes the specified query string to the ledger.
 You may also specify several queries together separating them by two semi-colons (";;")
 ```
-ledger-plots -q "^assets: -X EUR;; ^liability: -X EUR"
+ledger-plots -q "^assets: -X EUR ;; ^liability: -X EUR"
 ```
-This will
-make plots for each query one after another.
+This will make plots for each query one after another.

 You may also pass a function to be calculated on the transaction vector.
 This can be specified in `-f` (`--functions`) option.
 The